| |

 What Is Tiramisu

-Tiramisu is a traditional Italian dessert made with layers of coffee-soaked ladyfingers, mascarpone cream, and cocoa powder.
-The name “tiramisu” means “pick me up” in Italian, which makes perfect sense since it’s full of coffee and sugar.
-And yes, tiramisu is Italian through and through, born in Italy and loved all over the world.
+Tiramisu is a traditional Italian dessert made with layers of espresso-soaked Savoiardi ladyfingers, whipped eggs, mascarpone cheese, and a dusting of unsweetened cocoa powder.
+The name tiramisu means “pick me up” in Italian, a reference to the energizing combination of espresso and sugar.

 Why You’ll Love This Recipe